-One in four crashes involves driver distraction.
+One in five crashes involves driver distraction.
 Drivers who use cell phones in their vehicles have a higher risk of collision than drivers who don't, whether holding the phone or using a hands-free device.

-Current Cell Phone Prohibitions in Texas
+Cell Phone Prohibitions

 Note: Since cell phone ordinances may be adopted by cities at any time, the list above may not be comprehensive.
 Cities that adopt cell phone ordinances may contact the TxDOT Traffic Operations Division and request to be added to the list.